 Region 13 Educator Preparation Programs Complaint Process

-As defined by TAC 228.70: a candidate or former candidate in an Educator Preparation Program (EPP), an applicant for candidacy in an EPP, an employee or former employee of an EPP, a cooperating teacher, a mentor, a Director of Educator Preparation Services in a school district, charter school, or private school may submit, in accordance with subsection (c)(1) of this section, a formal complaint about an EPP for investigation and resolution.
+As defined by TAC 228.121: An applicant for candidacy in an educator preparation program (EPP), an employee or former employee of an EPP, a cooperating teacher, a host teacher, a mentor, a site supervisor, or an administrator in a public or private school that serves as a site for clinical teaching, residency, internship, or practicum experiences may submit a complaint about an EPP for investigation and resolution.

-Any of the above aforementioned, hereinafter referred to as the complainant, who have a complaint may seek resolution without fear of retaliation.
+Any of the above-mentioned, hereinafter referred to as the complainant, who has a complaint, may seek resolution without fear of retaliation.

 For filing a formal complaint, please follow the guidelines listed below.